Hot Weather Hiking Tips

 - Make sure your socks are tight fitting.
 Loose socks will contribute to blisters.

 - Carry rain gear.
 You just never know when you will be caught in a rainstorm in the middle of a hot, summer day.
-While a light shower may feel good, a heavy downpour will often bring strong winds and temperatures will drop rapidly, which will make you feel cold fast.
+While a light shower may feel good, a torrential downpour will often bring high winds and temperatures will drop rapidly, which will make you feel cold fast.
 Always carry an ordinary emergency poncho or rain suit/jacket.
 Depending on where you are hiking, it might make more sense to bring an umbrella, which is useful for providing your own shade when hiking in sunny, open areas.

 - If you purchase a poncho, make sure what you are getting is sized to cover you and your backpack.
 The advantage of a poncho is that it offers good rain protection in a downpour and can be used for other (non-rain) purposes such as as tarp/temporary rain shelter/groundcloth.
 The main disadvantage is that it is not breathable and you will start to feel damp and uncomfortable after wearing it a while.